IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 It may be downloaded from [here.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/LSF_Operator/scc.yaml)

 ## Installing the Operator
 The LSF operator must be installed to install the LSF cluster.
-OpenShift users may use the Operator Catalog to install the Operator.
 Instructions for installing on OpenShift and Kubernetes are below.

-### Operator Installation on OpenShift
-To install the LSF operator on OpenShift login to the GUI as a cluster administrator and perform the following steps:
-1. Create a project.
-This project will be used by both the operator and the cluster deployed by it.
-It is recommended that no other pods use this project.
-2. Navigate to `Operators` and then `OperatorHub`.
-In the "Filter by keyword box type "LSF".
-The LSF Operator will appear.
-3. Click on it and then click `Install`.
-This is a technical preview.
-Select the `beta` stream, and set the project to the one just created, then click `Install`.
-The operator will then be installed and the OpenShift cluster will have a Custom Resource Definition (CRD) for installing LSF clusters either as **LSF on Kubernetes** or **Enhanced Pod Scheduler** clusters.
-Once deployed the Administrator can then construct a LSFCluster specification file and use it with the operator to deploy an LSF cluster.
-See below.

-### Operator Installation on Kubernetes
-The instructions below detail how to install the operator.
 The following steps should be performed by the cluster administrator.
 The yaml files used below are available from [here.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/tree/master/doc/LSF_Operator)  The images are hosted on [Docker Hub](https://hub.docker.com/repository/docker/ibmcom/lsfce-operator).

 The following steps need to be performed manually:
 1. Create a namespace.
 This namespace will be used by both the operator and the cluster deployed by it.